josephworks/josephworks.github.io/CONTRIBUTE.md

 There are multiple ways to contribute.
 Contributing helps us improve our repositories and projects!
-If you use our code often then we recomend that you contribute by submitting issues and pull requests!
+If you use our code often then we recommend that you contribute by submitting issues and pull requests!
 You do not have to contribute.

 # Through Discord: